 Easy handling means faster access to features without having to invest much time to look out for them.
 This is probably one of the reasons why professional photographers invest in a high-end camera that comes with more buttons and dials.
 They don’t want to left out trying to find different features that are hidden in the menus.

 One of the most important aspects of a camera made for long exposure photography is that it has to be portable.

 That’s why most of the cameras we recommend on this list are light weight and compact.
 This means that you can take them to any hikes, camp spots and rugged destinations without much thinking.

 Cameras are a long-term investment so yes, we definitely need to figure out how much we are willing to pay for one.
-The camera options listed above cover almost all price range which will help you capture some marvellous long exposure images.
+The camera options listed above cover almost all price ranges which will help you capture some marvelous long exposure images.
 In case you feel that you have a specific requirement, you can comment it down in the comments.